 Interrupt connections once the authentication period expires As soon as the authentication duration expires, connections will be interrupted, even if the user is in the middle of a download.
 Proxy configuration file (.pac) This field allows sending to the firewall the .pac file, which represents the proxy's automatic configuration file (Proxy Auto-Config), to be distributed.
 Users can retrieve .pac files or check their contents by clicking on the button to the right of the field.
 Users can indicate in their web browsers the automatic configuration script located at https://if firewall>/config/wpad.dat.
 Captive portal Port on the captive portal This option allows you to specify a listening port other than TCP/443 (HTTPS) defined by default for the captive portal.
 Hide the header (logo) With this option, the header that appears on the captive portal can be hidden.
 The Stormshield logo appears by default.
 Select a logo to display (800x50 px) You can customize the image that appears in the captive portal's header.
-The format of the image has to be 800 x 50 px by default.
+The format of the image has to be $800 \times 50 \text{ px}$ by default.
 Select a stylesheet to apply (CSS file) Import a new style sheet in css, which will override the captive portal's graphics.
-Reset This button resets the custom settings on the captive portal.